 To enjoy this course you should be enthusiastic about creating games and interested in analysing games that you might not usually choose to play.
 Game development is typically a team effort — as such you should expect to work together with other students on a shared project.

 A personal computer or laptop is required to follow this course.
 MacOS or Windows operating systems are preferred, but all class material is compatible with Linux.
 Note that Linux users need to have a deep understanding of the Linux platform to troubleshoot any issues they might face.
-A performant computer is recommended, however most Intel or AMD CPUs sold after 2015 should be sufficient.
+A performant computer is recommended, however most computers with Intel or AMD CPUs sold after 2016 should be sufficient.
 A dedicated GPU can be beneficial but is not required.
 If in doubt, please contact the lecturer before the beginning of the course.

 For students without programming experience: